Breed Facts

 The Barbados Blackbelly is a hair sheep breed that evolved on the island of Barbados in the Caribbean.
 The breed descends from crosses of African hair sheep and European wooled breeds that were brought to the island beginning in the mid-1600s.

 Barbados Blackbelly sheep have a reddish-brown or tan body with black on the belly and legs and black facial bars.
 Rams have a mane of thick hair that extends down the neck and brisket and may cover the shoulder.
 Ears point forward from the side without drooping.
 Both sexes are polled.
 They are known for their unique red eyes.
 They are non-seasonal producers, meaning they breed and lamb year-round.
 The ewes can maintain pregnancies throughout the heat of the summer.
-The ewes are prolific, producing twins or triplets and can lamb twice a year under certain husbandry conditions.
+The ewes are prolific, producing twins or triplets, and can lamb twice a year under supportive husbandry conditions.

 This alert breed is low-maintenance as it does not require shearing – they naturally shed their wool each year.
 They are sociable and like to be in groups.
 They can be a good option for farmers who do not have a lot of experience with sheep.
+Smaller sheep tolerate heat more easily, appeal to smaller families, and are well-suited to smaller properties.

 Did you know: